Topological Signatures in Nodal Semimetals through Neutron Scattering: Acknowledgments

 \section{Acknowledgments}

-T.N., R.P.P., N.A., and M.L. acknowledge the support from the U.S. DOE, Office of Science, Basic Energy Sciences, award No. DE-SC0020148.
+T.N., R.P.P., T.T., N.A., and M.L. acknowledge the support from the U.S. DOE, Office of Science, Basic Energy Sciences, award No. DE-SC0020148.
 R.P.P. acknowledges the support from FEMSA and the Instituto Tecnologico de Estudios Superiores de Monterrey.
 N.A. acknowledges the support of the National Science Foundation Graduate Research Fellowship Program under Grant No. 1122374.
+T.N. and T.T acknowledge support from the Mathworks Fellowship.